phronmophobic/blog/markdown/what-is-a-user-interface.md

 # What is a user interface?

-It may seem pendantic to even ask such a rudimentary question, but we're going to do it anyway.
+It may seem pedantic to even ask such a rudimentary question, but we're going to do it anyway.
 As is clojure tradition, we'll start with word etymologies.

 Interface stems from the two roots, _inter_ and _face_.

-**inter**- (prefix): "between", from latin.
+**inter**- (prefix): "between", from Latin.

 Between what?
 Obviously, it's between the user and "something else".
 We'll call that "something else" an application.
 One subtle implication of this definition is that the user interface isn't actually a part of the application itself, or at the very least, the user interface is detachable and replaceable.
 That would certainly be nice.
 Having a detachable user interface would be great for testing, debugging, or if we simply would like to upgrade a user interface without major surgery.